Jira AI project management

 Move beyond summarization to true automation

-Jira’s native AI is a decent place to start for teams looking to make small improvements to their productivity.
-Things like AI summaries and content generation can definitely save you a bit of time here and there.
+Jira's native AI is a strong foundation for teams looking to boost their productivity.
+Features like AI summaries and content generation can save your team significant time every week.

-The future of Jira AI project management isn’t just about making tickets easier to read.
-It’s about getting rid of the administrative busywork so your team can get back to building great things.
+The future of Jira AI project management is about removing administrative work so your team can focus on what they do best: building great products.

 Supercharge your Jira AI project management workflow with eesel AI

-Ready to stop chasing down ticket updates? eesel AI connects directly to Jira and your other essential tools, letting you build powerful, custom AI agents in minutes.
+Ready to enhance your Jira experience? eesel AI connects directly to Jira and your other essential tools, letting you build powerful, complementary AI agents in minutes.

 You can simulate it on your own data to see how much time it could save your team, or start a free trial today to see it in action.